bast/talk-coding-like-1969/talk.md

 ---

+slide 1 about the coderefinery project

+---

-2 slides about the coderefinery project
+slide 2 about the coderefinery project

 ---